-This paper has assessed the dispersion characteristics of three ensemble decadal SST predictions from the Met Office Decadal Prediction System, DePreSys, in order to understand their capability to produce reliable probabilistic forecasts.
-The main findings are:
+[24] This paper has assessed the dispersion characteristics of three ensemble decadal SST predictions from the Met Office Decadal Prediction System (DePreSys) in order to understand their capability to produce reliable probabilistic forecasts.
+The main findings are the following.

-1. Dispersion characteristics of decadal prediction ensembles for SSTs varies considerably both spatially and with forecast lead time.
+[25] 1.
+Dispersion characteristics of decadal prediction ensembles for SSTs vary considerably both spatially and with forecast lead time.

-2. For lead times of less than 2 years, the initialized ensembles tend to be underdispersed and give overconfident and hence unreliable forecasts, especially in the tropics, consistent with many previous studies on this timescale.
+[26] 2.
+For lead times of less than 2 years, the initialized ensembles tend to be underdispersed and give overconfident and hence unreliable forecasts, especially in the tropics, consistent with many previous studies on this timescale.

-3. For longer lead times, up to 9 years, the ensembles become overdispersed in most regions and thus give under-confident and also unreliable forecasts.
+[27] 3.
+For longer lead times, up to 9 years, the ensembles become overdispersed in most regions and thus give underconfident and also unreliable forecasts.
 Such overdispersion is related to excessive underlying variability in the climate model.

-These results have important implications.
-Firstly, choices in the ensemble design for decadal predictions (e.g. stochastic or perturbed physics approaches) have been partly motivated by the under-dispersion seen on seasonal timescales.
+[28] These results have important implications.
+First, choices in the ensemble design for decadal predictions (e.g., stochastic or perturbed physics approaches) have been partly motivated by the underdispersion seen on seasonal timescales.
 However, our results indicate that the variability of the underlying climate model is at least as important as the ensemble perturbation scheme in producing reliable decadal climate forecasts.
 Evaluating the simulated variability during model development is therefore essential.
-Secondly, the excessive variability of SSTs in the climate model may affect the predictability over land on the decadal timescale.
+Second, the excessive variability of SSTs in the climate model may affect the predictability over land on the decadal timescale.